hostbrook/laravel-dkim/README.md

 HostBrook\LaravelDkim\DkimMailServiceProvider::class,
 ```

-3. Add your DKIM private key settings in `/.env` or/and in `/config/mail.php`.
+3. Add your DKIM private key settings in `/.env` or in `/config/mail.php`.
+The priority of DKIM settings is from `/.env` file.

 3.1.
-The syntax if you want to add DKIM private key settings in `/.env` file:
+The syntax, if you want to add DKIM private key settings in `/.env` file:

 ```
 DKIM_SELECTOR="selector1"